 The ULTIMATE Hot Tub Set Up Guide for new owners

 Not sure what to do now that your hot tub has arrived?
 Of course we wish it were as simple as filling it with water and hopping in.
 However, it does take a little work to get your spa set up.
-I’ve put together 7 easy steps to make hot tub start up a breeze.
+I’ve put together 7 easy steps on how to set up a hot tub.

 1. Read the Owner’s Manual